The Competition and Markets Authority

 The Brexit Referendum was then held on 23 June 2016, whereupon all went very quiet!

 There were welcome signs, from 2016 onwards, that the CMA was successfully ramping up its competition enforcement activity.
 Outside observers saw greatly improved focus on achieving results, and the rate of opening of new cases rose from a historic 6.8 pa to around 12pa.
-See the cartels and abuse of dominance pages of this website for information about some of their cases.
+They were also being completed more quickly.
+A Hampshire estate agents/newspaper cartel investigation was completed in 15 months compared with a historic average of over three years.